zuowendong/artTranEn/public/CharlotteWeb/Chapter1.md

 "I don't see why he needs an ax," continued Fern, who was only eight.
 "Well," said her mother, "one of the pigs is a runt.
 It's very small and weak, and it will never amount to anything.
 So your father decided to do away with it."
 "Do away with it?" shrieked Fern.
 "You mean kill it?
-Just because it's smaller than the others?" rs.Arable put a pitcher of cream on the table.
+Just because it's smaller than the others?"
+Mrs.Arable put a pitcher of cream on the table.
 "Don't yell, Fern!" she said.
 "Your father is right.
 The pig would probably die any way."
 Fern pushed a chair out of the way and ran outdoors.
 The grass was wet and the earth smelled of springtime.